Greenwich Peninsula: Linking the old with the new

 The image below shows some detail of GMV – the sections in blue are almost complete.
 Sections in orange are now being sold and construction should begin imminently.
 The areas on the left are to the south with the Thames shown on the right:

-It’s closer to the new flats than North Greenwich tube, so a walk to the station will be a likely route for a sizable number of people.
-Below is an aerial map showing how much closer the train station is.
+It’s closer to the new flats than North Greenwich tube so a walk to the station will be a likely route for a sizeable number of people.
+Below is a map showing how much closer the train station is.

 Pedestrians are an afterthought, forced to-and-fro from the adjacent road by guardrails, raised planters and landscaping designed to push them away.
 And the constant back and forth makes working out the route ahead difficult.
 Legibility is no consideration.

 Its retention here could be due to this.
 Compare this to Bow flyover.
 Though TfL’s work has caused numerous problems for cyclists there, the general appearance and pedestrian experience is far better.
-No guardrails, decent paving and a bit of greenery has been introduced.
+No guardrails, decent paving and a bit of greenery (which isn’t an obstruction) has been introduced.

 Over in Greenwich and this off-putting path below is on one side of the roundabout.
 Again clutter obscures the path ahead.
 This is not enticing or inviting.

-The annoying thing about this whole walk (which is only about 10 minutes) is that it’s a very direct route made unnecessarily difficult and obstructive on foot and I wouldn’t like to try it on a bike.
+The annoying thing about this whole walk (which is only about 10 minutes) is that it should be a well-used link yet is made unnecessarily difficult and obstructive on foot and I wouldn’t like to try it on a bike.

 I’m not saying most newcomers will use the train or head to east Greenwich’s shops at first.
 They’ll probably know all about the tube and go to eat elsewhere.
 But they will begin to hear about local good little independent places to eat nearby, want to visit the leisure centre and use the rail service, amongst other things.

 Currently the walk is made as unpleasant as possible so some won’t bother, or they’ll possibly get in a car.
 And that’s a big failure of street design – if many newcomers don’t feel the walk is pleasant or safe they won’t frequent local businesses.

 This is just one of the two routes to East Greenwich from the Peninsula away from the riverside path.
 The other is via Blackwall Lane, which is barely any better and another area where roads dominate and pedestrians are forced all over the place by unfriendly measures:

 A new Ibis hotel has just begun construction nearby and visitors will almost certainly be walking under the Blackwall approach, and they’ll be far from alone in doing so, particularly as developments like Enderby Wharf finishes.